W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some proofs from Section

 \begin{proof} We proceed along the same lines as in the proof of Theorem~\ref{thm:VOA_Proba}, the only difference being that there will be extra terms of the form $\ps{u_k,u_l}\partial_{w_k}^{m_k}\partial_{w_l}^{m_l}G_{\D}(w_k,w_l)$ for $k\neq l$ coming from Gaussian integration by parts, and that will not be absorbed by Wick products.
 More precisely for $z\neq w$

 up to vanishing terms.
-We can use the previous computations to treat the remaining expectation terms, while we can use the mode expansion of the Green function $G_\D$ to infer that, in agreement with Theorem~\ref{thm:VOA_Proba},
+We can use the previous computations to treat the remaining expectation terms, while we can use the mode expansion of the Green function $G_\D$ to infer that